 IED shall be provided with a front mounted HMI and front port for connection to a Personal Computer.

 The IED shall be provided with communication interface for connection to Substation Automation system and substation monitoring system.
-IEC 61850-8-1 & IEC 60870-5-103 communication protocol shall be available.
-The IED shall meet the IED 61850 standard in every respect and interoperability with other manufactures IEDs and tools should be verified.
+IEC 61850 Ed1 & Ed2 (Site selectable)-8-1 & IEC 60870-5-103 communication protocol shall be available.
+The IED shall meet the IED 61850 Ed1 & Ed2 (Site selectable) standard in every respect and interoperability with other manufactures IEDs and tools should be verified.

 Power supply modules from 48V to 250V AC/DC shall be available.